blockchaintp/sextant/docs/deployments/management.md

 ### Step 1

-On the `Deployments` page select your target cluster in the top right drop down.
+On the `Deployments` page select your target cluster in the top-right drop down.

 ![Select Target Cluster](../images/sextant-deployments-select-target.png){ .shadow}